OutSystems/docs-product/src/develop/ui/inputs/popup.md

 # Create and Use a Popup

-You can use a popup to provide information to the end-users or ask for their input.
-This results in a better experience for end-users because they are kept in context while entering the input.
+You can use a popup to provide information to the end users or ask for their input.
+This results in a better experience for end users because they are kept in context while entering the input.

 ## In Reactive Web and Mobile